 Café Jos Meesterschenkerij, Daalseweg 309

 Well established cosy speciality beer café, with over 30 beers on tap and 200+ bottles.
-An amazing combination of a traditional brown bar and a neighborhood dive which has adark wooden interior with lots of beer memorabilia on the walls.
+An amazing combination of a traditional brown bar and a neighbourhood dive which has a dark wooden interior with lots of beer memorabilia on the walls.
 Low wooden ceilings and lots of seating, both inside and out.
 Knowledgeable bar staff providing a great service.
 May be a little on the expensive side!

 Café van Ouds Nijmegen, Augustijnenstraat 33